9mm Parabellum Bullet: 2012–present: Dawning and Waltz on Life Line

 9mm Parabellum Bullet covered "Territorial Pissings" for the album Nevermind Tribute, which was released on April 4, 2012 and is composed of various Japanese bands covering the entirety of Nirvana's highly acclaimed album Nevermind.
 Their first acoustic performance for MTV Unplugged was held at Billboard Live Tokyo with a limited capacity of 150 fans and released on home video on May 27.
 Their fourth single "Heart ni Hi wo Tsukete" followed on October 24, 2012.

 On April 1, 2013, EMI Music Japan was completely merged into Universal Music Japan as a sublabel by the name EMI Records Japan as a result of Universal Music's purchase of EMI in September 2012.
 All the artists from EMI Music Japan will continue releasing material at Universal Music Japan while still maintaining the catalogue code (TOCT).
 Their fifth single "Answer and Answer" was released on May 29.
 9mm Parabellum Bullet released their fifth album Dawning on June 26, 2013.

 They performed a cover of "Instant Music" for the February 2014 The Pillows tribute album, Rock and Sympathy.

 The band took part in the first day of Luna Sea's Lunatic Fest at Makuhari Messe on June 27, 2015.
 Luna Sea bassist J joined them onstage for "Cold Edge".
 9mm Parabellum Bullet released a quadruple A-side single, "Hangyaku no March/Dark Horse/Daremo Shiranai/Mad Pierrot", on September 9.
 They also contributed a cover to a November 2015 tribute album for The Telephones, We are Disco!!! ~Tribute to The Telephones~.

 In January 2016, 9mm Parabellum Bullet announced they had switched to the independent record label Sazanga Records.
 The album Waltz on Life Line was released on April 27, 2016.
 The band provided the opening theme songs "Inferno" and "Sacrifice" for the Berserk anime adaptation.

+On December 31, 2025, 9mm Parabellum Bullet announced that drummer Chihiro Kamijo was no longer a member of the band after 21 years.
+They had held numerous discussions together, before coming to the decision.